Negotiation Skills online course

 Fees and scholarships

-Note: Diplo alumni can benefit from a 15% discount on the fee for this course.
+• Diplo alumni are eligible for a 15% discount on the course fee.

-A limited number of partial scholarships are available for diplomats and others working in international relations from developing countries.
-Discounts are available for more than one participant from the same institution.
+• A limited number of partial scholarships are available for diplomats and professionals working in international relations from developing countries

 How to apply

-Fill out the short form to start your application process for this course.
-You will receive an instruction email on how to continue.
+Fill out the short form to begin your application process for this course.

-• Details of your relevant professional and educational background.
+• Details of your relevant professional and educational background

-Please note that financial assistance from DiploFoundation is available only to applicants from developing countries!
+Note: Financial assistance from Diplo is available only to applicants from developing countries!
+Late applications will be considered only if places are still available.

 Cancellation policy

-Diplo reserves the right to cancel this course if enrolment is insufficient.
+Diplo Academy reserves the right to cancel this course if enrolment is insufficient.
 In case of cancellation, Diplo will notify applicants shortly after the application deadline.
 Applicants who have paid an application fee may apply this fee towards another course or receive a refund.

 Tailor your subscription to your interests, from updates on the dynamic world of digital diplomacy to the latest trends in AI.